'Friends' reunion to air May 27, with slew of celebrity guests | Entertainment

 'Friends' reunion to air May 27, with slew of celebrity guests

+"The one with us finally getting together," quipped Kudrow on Instagram.
+Cox said she felt "blessed to have reunited with my Friends... and it was better than ever."

-The reunion will feature Jennifer Aniston, Lisa Kudrow, Courteney Cox, David Schwimmer, Matt LeBlanc and Matthew Perry.
-HBO Max said more than 15 celebrity guests would also take part, including former "Friends" cast members Tom Selleck (Richard), and Maggie Wheeler (Janice), and others such as British soccer star David Beckham, "Game of Thrones" actor Kit Harington, and Pakistan's Nobel Peace Prize winner Malala Yousafzai.
+HBO Max said more than 15 celebrity guests would also take part, including former "Friends" cast members Tom Selleck (Richard), and Maggie Wheeler (Janice) and others such as British soccer star David Beckham, "Game of Thrones" actor Kit Harington and Pakistan's Nobel Peace Prize winner Malala Yousafzai.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)